Evaluations

 Each month, members may enter 3 images, distributed in any combination of Assigned Subject and General.
 An entry may be color or black and white.

-While scores remain meaningful and can be fun, what the judge says is more important than the number.
+While scores remain meaningful and can be fun, the judge’s comments and suggestions are more important than the number.
 The judge is asked to be as specific as possible, considering all aspects of the photograph: impact, composition, and technical characteristics such as exposure, sharpness, distracting elements, clarity of colors or range of whites and blacks, etc.

 Our Scoring Guide